Precision Time Protocol

 • The switch and the grandmaster clock must be in the same PTP domain.

-• When Power Profile mode is enabled, the switch drops the PTP announce messages that do not include these two Types, Length, Value (TLV) message extensions: Organization_extension and Alternate_timescale.
+• When Power Profile mode is enabled, the switch drops PTP announce messages that do not include the Organization_extension and Alternate_timescale TLV message extensions.

-If the grandmaster clock is not compliant with PTP and sends announce messages without these TLVs, configure the switch to process the announce message by entering the following command:
+If the GMC is not compliant with PTP and sends announce messages without these TLVs, configure the switch to process the announce message by entering this command:

 • When the switch is in Power Profile mode, only the peer_delay mechanism is supported.

-To enable power profile boundary mode and associate interfaces using the clock-port suboption, enter the following command:
+To enable Power Profile boundary mode and associate interfaces using the clock-port suboption, enter these commands:

 clock-port 1

-• To disable power profile transparent mode, enter the following command, which returns the switch to forward mode.
+• To disable power profile transparent mode, enter this command, which returns the switch to forward mode.

-• To enable the E2E transparent clock, use the following command:
+• To enable the E2E transparent clock, use this command:

 ptp clock transparent domain x profile default